TritonDataCenter/rfd/rfd/0175/README.md

 daily merge.

 Of course, this is only a suggested workflow - it might make sense to do the whole thing against illumos-gate.
-The crucial part being that *if needed* we do suitable testing on the changes as applied to the product.
+The crucial part being that we do suitable product testing as needed.

-The illumos bug should contain all the relevant testing notes etc. If necessary, a separate JIRA could be filed for any Joyent-private details, but in general it's presumed that Joyent specifics will not be a concern on the illumos bug tracker.
+The illumos bug should contain all the relevant testing notes etc - this might include SmartOS Specifics, and hat seems fine.
+If necessary, a separate JIRA could be filed for any Joyent-private details.